 As knowing exactly which version of the code is being used to run a certain computation, versions in wasora change with each commit to the control version system.
 So the x above increases with each commit, including merges.
 Of course, when using distributed control version systems one cannot guarantee that there are no independent commits that result in the same version number with the proposed scheme.
 However, by hosting the repository in Bitbucket we can minimize the issues of duplicate commits, that will appear only in private forks.
 Nevertheless, not only does wasora report the major-minor-revision version number but it also reports the actual SHA1 hash of the changeset used to compile the binary.
 Moreover, if the Mercurial working tree contains uncommitted changes, a +\Delta4 is appended to the hash string.
 So, if wasora is called with no arguments, it reports the version, the hash and the date of the last commit:

-wasora 0.4.47 (c6f81e76e3f9 + Δ 2015-12-30 15:23 -0300)
+$ wasora0.4.47 (c6f81e76e3f9 + Δ 2015-12-30 15:23 -0300)

 wasora's an advanced suite for optimization & reactor analysis

-last commit on 2016-01-06 10:05 -0300 (rev 202)
+rev hash aa1175af1ed6c6d34c57cb4cb476f0e3b17d8bbdlast commit on 2016-01-06 10:05 -0300 (rev 202)

-compiled on 2016-01-06 10:05:15 by gtheler@frink (linux-gnu x86_64)
+2016-01-06 10:05:15 by gtheler@frink (linux-gnu x86_64)

-with gcc (Debian 4.9.2-10) 4.9.2 using -O2 and linked against
+compiled on (Debian 4.9.2-10) 4.9.2 using -O2 and linked against

-GNU Scientific Library version 1.16
+GNU Scientific Library version 2.5.0

-SUNDIALs Library version 2.5.0
+SUNDIALs Library version 6.3

-GNU Readline version 6.3
+GNU Readline version

-wasora is copyright (C) 2009-2016 jeremy theler
+(C) 2009-2016 jeremy theler

-licensed under GNU GPL version 3 or later.
+licensed under GNU GPL version

-wasora is free software: you are free to change and redistribute it.
+wasora is free software: you are free to change and redistribute it., to the extent permitted by law.

-As can be seen in the detailed output of wasora -v, wasora is linked against three libraries.
+, wasora is linked against three libraries.
 The first is the GNU Scientific Library, which implements most of the numerical method used to solve the mathematical problem defined in the input file (function interpolation, integration, differentiation, root finding, data fitting, etc.).
 The second library is SUNDIALs IDA and is optional.
 It is used to solve differential-algebraic equations (referred to as DAEs, i.e. a generalization of ordinary differential equations or ODEs), which is a very useful feature wasora provides and may be the central issue for many users.
 The third one is also optional, and is the GNU Readline library which is used for a debugger-like interactive interface that wasora can provide for transient problems.
 A very basic scheme of breakpoints and watches can be used to track the evolution of complex time-dependent problems, normally needed only by advanced users.

 Although it may be difficult for new users to get all the needed libraries compiled and installed, the usage of third-party libraries—especially free and open high-quality math libraries designed by mathematicians and coded by computer scientists— instead of hard-coding particular poorly-coded routines into the source code is one of the most important aspects of the UNIX philosophy [@raymond], in which wasora was first born and conceptually designed.
 In effect, appendix 6 summarizes the seventeen rules of UNIX philosophy compiled by @raymond.
 Some of them were deliberately used when programming wasora, but some others were just implicit consequences of the programming style used in wasora.